Steve Stephens: Police Say Residents In New York, Michigan, Pennsylvania & Indiana ‘Should Be On Alert’

-Steve ‘Stevie Steve’ Stephens (the suspect was identified by this name) could have left the state of Ohio.
+Steve “Stevie Steve” Stephens, 37, could have left the state of Ohio.
 Police say residents in New York, Pensylvania, Michigan, and Indiana should “to be on high alert.”
-Steve ‘Stevie Steve’ Stephens has admitted to killing 13 people in the last 24 hours and has done so on Facebook Live.
+Steve “Stevie Steve” Stephens has admitted to killing 13 people in the last 24 hours and has uploaded the chilling videos onto Facebook.
+Many on social media are frantic and worried while spreading any and all information on Steve Stephen’s current whereabouts.

-Many on social media are frantic and worried while spreading any and all information on Steve Stephen’s whereabouts.
 In his last video, Stephen said he “snapped” and will continue killing until he is caught.

-Steve Stephens Facebook Live Killer Immediate Facts:
+Where Is Steve Stephens?
+Cleveland Facebook Killer Immediate Facts:

-*Do not approach suspect if you see him, call 911 immediately.
+*Do not approach suspect if you see him, call 911 immediately.”
+Cleveland Police Chief told reporters that, “He is considered armed and dangerous, so we want people to be careful out there.”

-- Steve ‘Stevie Steve’ Stephens (goes by many aliases)
+- Steve “Stevie Steve” Stephens (goes by many aliases).

-- The Cleveland Facebook video killer was last spotted in Cleveland, Ohio driving a white Ford Fusion (with a temporary license plate).
+- The Cleveland Facebook video killer was last spotted in Cleveland, Ohio, driving a white Ford Fusion (with a temporary license plate).
 However, authorities believe Stephen recently purchased the car.

-- Cleveland police are now saying Steve ‘Stevie Steve’ Stephens may have left out of Ohio.
+- Cleveland police are now saying Steve “Stevie Steve” Stephens may have left of Ohio.

-- 6 feet 1 inches and weighs around 244 pounds
+- Six feet, one inch and weighs around 244 pounds.

-- At the time of the last Facebook Live video, Stephens had a full beard
+- At the time of the last Facebook Live video, Stephens had a full beard.

-Authorities Believe Steve Stephens Has Left Ohio
+Why Authorities Believe Steve Stephens Has Left Ohio

-Authorities have reason to believe Steve Stephens have left the state of Ohio.
-Police said late Sunday that Stephens “may be out of state at this time,” and authorities called on residents of Pennsylvania, New York, Indiana, and Michigan “to be on alert.”
+Stephen’s cell phone ping was detected about 100 miles east of Cleveland in Erie, Pennsylvania, law enforcement in the area told CNN.
+On Sunday, police said Stephens “may be out of state at this time,” and authorities called on residents of Pennsylvania, New York, Indiana, and Michigan “to be on alert.”

-Cleveland Police Chief Calvin Williams told reporters during a search for the suspect, identified as Steve Stephens.
+Cleveland Police Chief Calvin Williams told reporters the suspect has been identified as Steve Stephens.

 “We need to bring this to a conclusion — today… There is no need for any further bloodshed in this incident tonight.”